 Wind turbines can be built on land or offshore in large bodies of water like oceans and lakes.
-Though the United States does not currently have any offshore wind turbines, the Department of Energy is funding efforts that will make this technology available in U.S. waters.
+The U.S. Department of Energy is funding efforts that will make innovative offshore wind technology available in U.S. waters.

 Sizes of Wind Turbines

-Learn more about what the Wind Program is doing to support the deployment of small and mid-sized turbines for homes, businesses, farms, and community wind projects.
+Learn more about what the Wind Energy Technologies Office is doing to support the deployment of small and mid-sized turbines for homes, businesses, farms, and community wind projects.